Blazing Zone Dualchef - Barbecue Outdoorchef - Free user manual and instructions

 The manufacturer's warranty entitles you to assert warranty claims against the warranty provider in accordance with this agreement.
 The warranty claims exist in addition to your other contractual or statutory rights.
 These other rights are not excluded or restricted by this warranty.
 Therefore, you can also assert other contractual or statutory claims against the respective obligated parties.
 Thus for example, claims asserted under the Product Liability Act are not affected by this warranty.

 As the purchaser, you may in particular also assert contractual warranty claims against the seller.
-The reversal of the purchase contract, for example, can only be pursued against the seller, but not against OUTDOORCHEFunder this warranty.
+The reversal of the purchase contract, for example, can only be pursued against the seller, but not against OUTDOORCHEF under this warranty.

 2. Participants and warranty conditions

 The warranty provider is OUTDOORCHEF.
-All end customers who purchase a new product from an authorised dealer for private purposes are eligible for the warranty.
+All end customers who purchase a new product from an authorized dealer for private purposes are eligible for the warranty.
 Proof of purchase shall be the purchase receipt.
 A purchase for private use means the product is purchased by a person for purposes which are, for the most part, not associated with either their commercial or their independent professional activities.

 3. Scope